z2lai/react-emotion-multi-step-form/README.md

 inputValues | object | `{}` | An object containing all form values where each key is the input name and each value is the input value.
 This gets updated every time `changeActiveIndex` is called (e.g. clicking the Next button).

 **Example**
-These values and methods can be used, as follows, to create a custom component for navigating backwards to previous inputs in the form.
+These values and functions can be used, as follows, to create a custom component for navigating backwards to previous inputs in the form:
 ```jsx
 // All custom components not defined here are just styled components (Emotion) that only contain styling

 // Labels component
 const Labels = () => {
   const { inputs, activeIndex, changeActiveIndex, inputValues } = useInputs();